lkuresevic/orderfinder-for-pathfinder/Report_1.md

 We anticipated this when designing our matrics, but failed to predict in what way.

 ## A single swapping of two (even neighbouring) elements can significantly increase/decrease CPD
-Although all of these netlists were two inversions away from eachother (and one from the starting order) their QoR substantially differed.
-This highlights the fact that netlist order affects CPD through leaving PathFinder unable to use certain routing resources.
-Perhaps instead of looking for an approach to sort the netlist as optimally as possible, finding a way to predict which swaps imrove QoR presents a more computationally achievable goal that insists on the same insights.
+Although all of these netlists were just two inversions apart from each other (and one from the starting order), their QoR varied substantially.
+Rather than aiming to develop an approach for sorting the netlist as optimally as possible, it may be more computationally feasible to predict which individual swap improves QoR the most (it remains unclear how).

-We found no regularity in how relative positions, number of sinks or "conflicts" between nets affects QoR.
-Seeing as all considered metrics were tied to "static" features, future efforts may find more success through analyzing data collected inbetween router's iterations.
+We found no consistent pattern in how relative positions, number of sinks, or “conflicts” between nets influence QoR.
+Since all considered metrics were tied to "static" features, future efforts may find more success through analyzing data collected inbetween router's iterations.